-The manufacture of safety devices for a machine requires consideration.
-Generally there are no problems in removing all risks through protection.
-The problem is to protect against the risk while at the same time maintaining the machine's ease of use and accessibility.
-Four concepts need be taken into consideration when selecting safety devices:
+The manufacturing of safety devices for machines requires careful consideration.
+While it is generally feasible to eliminate all risks through protective measures, the challenge lies in ensuring safety while maintaining the machine's ease of use and accessibility.
+When selecting safety devices, four key concepts should be taken into account:

-▶ The machinery directivere quirements
+- ▶ The machinery directivere quirements

 ▶ Accessibility

 ▶ Safety

 ▶ Cost